cyberbotics/webots_ros2/webots_ros2_core/README.md

 prefix  # prefix to be used for joints
 ```

-This node will automatically publish the joint state and create an action server to perform trajectory following.
+This node will automatically publish the joints state and create an action server to perform trajectory following.

 ### Custom Launcher File and Driver
 In case a Webots device is not covered by the universal launcher or you prefer to create ROS interface differently you can build your ROS2 driver from scratch.